kentywang/-jigg-lysp-puff-/README.md

 Should we want to explicitly control call stacks, we can either store the stack within or as a separate structure from the GCed heap.
 Since stacks never build up if tail recursion is implemented properly, it doesn't make sense to keep it with other data that does need to be garbage collected.

 I think we should use the agnostic Element type more than the Pair pointer.

+### Overview of features added
+- Verbose option for tracing evaluation (WIP)
+- Lambda expressions
+- Quotations
+- Converts single quotes in input into quote lists and does the opposite conversion on output.
+- Definitions
+- Conditional expression and booleans.

 ### Questions
 - How do you differentiate between newlines (ignored) and the enter key?